hardolf/JRiver.MediaCenter/docs/solution-overview.en.md

    does not depend on an invisible contract.
 7. **Clean up the build**: `vswhere` instead of `D:\` paths, fix the binding redirects, repair or remove `MediaCenter.sln`, delete `LyricServices.Old` and `McPlayControlForm.cs`.
-8. **Separate test projects** plus unit tests of `Utility`, `CreateRequestUrl` and `Serialize`, so there is a safety net to refactor against at all.
-A round-trip test of multi-line text through `App.config` → data file → `App.config` would have caught §5.8.
+8. **Build the test regime in §6.2** — separate test projects, offline fixtures, the live tests made passive, then CI.
+A round-trip test of multi-line text through `App.config` → data file → `App.config` would have caught §5.8, and there is still no safety net to refactor against.

 ---